tumble1999/savaslabs.github.io/_posts/2015-06-10-d8-theming-basics.markdown

  - mappy/leaflet
 {% endhighlight %}

 In Drupal 8, assets can be added to pages in a few different ways: globally, per-template, and per-page.
-We've chosen to add our CSS and JS globally since this is a small site and the same, relatively lightweight assets are used on almost every page.
+We've chosen to add our CSS and JS globally since this is a small site and the same relatively lightweight assets are used on almost every page.

 In the `mappy.info.yml` file, I've listed two libraries.
 These correspond to items in my `mappy.libraries.yml` file, which lives in the root of my theme directory.
 No matter how you're including CSS or JS files on a page, you'll need to define them in your `[theme-name].libraries.yml` file.
 {% highlight yaml %}